-A few weeks ago, Dark Reading’s Rob Lemos discussed reasons why, despite acknowledging the obvious security benefits, organisations and their security practitioners are hesitant to implement a Zero Trust model.
+A few weeks ago, Dark Reading’s Rob Lemos discussed reasons why, despite acknowledging the obvious security benefits, organizations and their security practitioners are hesitant to implement a Zero Trust model.
 The overarching concerns are that ‘brownfield’ environments have too much technical debt that needs to be overcome in order to achieve Zero Trust status, and thus it can only be applied to net new environments (what we often call ‘greenfield’, typically as part of some cloud migration).
-Further, organisations assume that benefits can only be realised once everything has been “Zero-Trust-ified” (if indeed such a state exists) – that there is no in-between state on the road to Zero Trust that is both beneficial and achievable.
+Further, organisations assume that benefits can only be realied once everything has been “Zero-Trust-ified” (if indeed such a state exists) — that there is no in-between state on the road to Zero Trust that is both beneficial and achievable.

 These are myths that need busting.

-Forrester’s Zero Trust Framework extends across seven pillars that, when combined, provide a comprehensive strategy for securing the enterprise.
+Forrester’s Zero Trust Framework extends across seven pillars that, when combined, provide a comprehensive strategy for securing the enterprise

 - Implement least privilege across all of its workloads, networks, people, devices and data.

 - Ensure that these controls are fully driven and maintained through automation.

 - Leverage visibility not as a by-product, but as an enabler for #1 and #2.
 Monitor continuously, feeding back into the automation to ensure the integrity of the Zero Trust state was maintained.

 That’s seems like quite a task – no wonder some companies may choose to defer putting it into practice.
 And that’s before they even start sifting through technology offerings that claim to offer complete ‘Zero Trust-ification’ in a single product – they are like the many questionable home-made COVID-19 remedies doing the rounds on social media currently.